 The lodge goes to great lengths to minimize its impact and maintain harmony with the rain forest, even reducing the light and sound it emits so as not to bother the wildlife.
 Built by local artisans, the entire complex is connected by wooden boardwalks, making it easy for guests to explore while at the same time avoiding erosion and allowing plants and animals to thrive undisturbed.
 Local wood carvings adorn the interiors, and the landscaping plays to the beauty of the native vegetation.

-When you reserve your space through National Geographic Unique Lodges, you’re exclusively invited on a private, naturalist-led night cruise along the Kinabatangan River.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
+At Sukau Rainforest Lodge, National Geographic guests are invited on a private, naturalist-led night cruise along the Kinabatangan River.
 As the sky fills with stars, seek out wildlife sleeping on the river banks, spot nocturnal creatures, listen to the vibrant sounds of the forest, and learn how the jungle transforms after dark.

 Sukau Rainforest Lodge works with the local community on a number of sustainable tourism projects designed to promote conservation in the Kinabatangan lowlands.
 They have recently introduced apiculture (beekeeping) as an effective natural barrier to wild elephants that encroach on village farms.
 Elephants are instinctively repelled by the sound of buzzing bees and avoid places where bees and their nests are prevalent.
 In addition to mitigating the human-wildlife conflict, the apiculture project also creates an supplementary income source for the local people through the harvest and sale of jungle honey.